 STEP 3: Once in the pop-up window, select everyone you want to invite to like your page.
 Then click the “Invite” button to send your invitation.

 There you have it!
 You’ll receive a confirmation notification of the invites sent like this:

 Inviting people to follow your company page on LinkedIn is pretty straightforward, but there are two limitations to be aware of:

-So, if you invite 100 people this week and 50 of them accept your invite, you can send another round of invites to 50 more people.
-But if you send out 100 invites and no one accepts, you’ll have to wait until the next month to send more.
-Because of this structure, it’s best to only invite the people you think will be most likely to accept.
+So, if you invite 250 people this week and 50 of them accept your invite, you can send another round of invites to 50 more people.
+But if you send out 250 invites and no one accepts, you’ll have to wait until the next month to send more.
+Because of this structure, it’s best to only invite the people you think are most likely to accept.

 - You can only invite first-degree connections.
 You must be an official LinkedIn connection with someone before you’re able to invite them to follow your company page.
 You can’t target a random group of people.

-Send An Email Asking Clients To Like Your Page
+1. Send an Email Asking Clients to Like Your Page

 This is the easiest step on the list, yet most advisors skip over it.
 As soon as your business page is up, blast an email to your list announcing you’re now officially on LinkedIn.
 Share a few recent posts in the email and invite them to follow your page if they want to continue seeing valuable content like this.